turingschool/curriculum/source/level_1/jsattend.markdown

 JSAttend Initialized.
 ```

 Now that our file is getting loaded properly we have a name for that variable - `@file`.
-We can now talk to that object named `@file` and ask it questions or tell it to do things.
+We can talk to that object named `@file` and ask it questions or tell it to do things.

 ### Reading Data from the File